|

 reluctant to leave Eowyn's side.
 "He will take good care

-of her," said Faramir.
-"And you will see her again in
+of her," Faramir assured him.
+"And you will see her

 Legolas scooped Eowyn into his arms.
 "Good night, Faramir,"

-"I had heard that you had sailed west," said Valandil.
+"I heard that you had sailed west," said Valandil.
+He

-Figwit nodded.
-"I set out for the Grey Havens with Lady
+"I set out for the Grey Havens with Lady Arwen," said

-Arwen," he said, "when Sauron's power was at its height.
+Figwit, "when Sauron's power was at its height.
+There were

-There were hundreds of us, all making our last, melancholy journey
+hundreds of us, all making our last, melancholy journey through

-through Middle Earth together."
+Middle-earth together."
 He shook his head.
-"Lord
+"Lord Elrond

-Elrond had urged me to take good care of his daughter and, as
+had urged me to take good care of his daughter and, as I walked

-I walked beside her, I could sense her conflicting emotionsher
+beside her, I could sense her conflicting emotionsher respect

-respect for her father just prevailing over her love for Estel.
+for her father just prevailing over her love for Estel.
+But then,

-But then, as we neared The Last Bridge, she caught sight of something,
+as we neared The Last Bridge, she caught sight of something, deep

 "Estel," said Valandil, turning to Wilawen, "is"